escottgoodwin/news_sentiment/README.md

 ## News Sentiment

 This package analyzes the sentiment of each article in a given RSS feed.
+This allows an easy way to evaluate the quality of sentence level

 The package provides statistics about article sentiment.